 On June 20, Donald Bren Hall was offically dedicated during a morning ceremony which was attended by Donald Bren, former Dean Debra J. Richardson, Chancellor Michael Drake and about 400 campus and community guests.

-An open house followed the ceremony, allowing the on campus and off-campus community a rare sneak peak into the school's various research projects and their global impact on everyday lives.
+An open house followed the ceremony, allowing the on-campus and off-campus community a rare sneak peek into the school's various research projects and their global impact on everyday lives.

 Donald Bren Hall accommodates:

 - More than 125 faculty offices

 - 90 research labs, wet labs and/or offices

 - 250-seat lecture hall